2016 Application. Download here.

-The program is open to emerging writers in the United States who are at least 21 years old and not enrolled in a degree program, either graduate or undergraduate during the residence.
+The program is open to emerging poets in the United States who are at least 21 years old and not enrolled in a degree program, either graduate or undergraduate during the residence.

 - Writer receives a total stipend of $1500 and contributes up to 10 hours a week in community outreach (30 total hours).